How much cyber liability insurance do you need?

 If a client sues your tech company for failing to prevent a data breach at their business, third-party cyber liability insurance helps cover your legal costs, including:

 - Attorney's fees and other legal defense costs

 - Judgments if a court finds your business liable

 How much cyber liability insurance does a small tech business need?

-Most small tech companies purchase a cyber liability insurance policy with a $1 million aggregate limit and a $10,000 deductible.
+Most small tech companies purchase a cyber liability insurance policy with a $1 million per occurrence limit, a $1 million aggregate limit, and a $1,000 deductible.
 If a data breach costs a business about $250 per client or customer record, this coverage limit will be high enough to protect any business that handles a few thousand records.

-For higher liability risk businesses like those specializing in data storage, purchasing a cyber liability policy with a higher coverage limit may be a smart option.
+For high-risk businesses like those specializing in data storage, purchasing a cyber liability policy with higher coverage limits may be a smart option.
 Many policies have a maximum coverage limit of $5 million, but you can discuss your need for more coverage with your insurance provider.

 Instead of purchasing a standalone cyber liability insurance policy, most small tech companies purchase a technology errors and omissions policy (tech E&O) that includes cyber liability coverage.
 Because the risk of cyber liability is high for tech businesses, insurance providers often bundle these two policies.